 Disclaimer of Liability

-This site is provided as a public service by the Immunization Section of the Oregon Health Services, Department of Human Services.
+This site is provided as a public service by the Immunization Program of the Oregon Health Authority Public Health Division.
 The model standing orders provided here are intended for use by the public and private sectors to promote quality standard of practice in immunization.
 This information is designed to help practitioners provide precise and timely immunization services to the client.
 These orders are not in effect unless they have been reviewed and authorized by a medical doctor.
 Although the information and forms displayed here are carefully reviewed before publication, in providing immunizations, the practitioner should consult the package insert and recommendations made by both the American Academy of Pediatrics and the Advisory Committee on Immunization Practices.
-The State of Oregon does not make either express or implied warranties regarding the use of these forms and information.
+The state of Oregon does not make either express or implied warranties regarding the use of these forms and information.
 Each practitioner must depend on his or her own knowledge and expertise in using or modifying these forms and information.

 Disclaimer of Reliability